ystamaritq/password-generator/README.md

 ## Features

-This site shows password generator website when the user click the button Generate based on the criteria generate a random password to the user.
+This site shows password generator website when the user click the button Generate based on the criteria generate a random password to the user given user select criteria(s) and length.

 ## Licensing